-Owners and management will ensure that their employees know and understand the SOPs so that the operations necessary on this property will effectively protect all water that could enter into the City's storm drain system.
-This training record is kept in Appendix C
+The owners and property management will ensure that their employees know and understand the SOPs so that the operations necessary on this property will effectively protect all water that could leave the site and enter into the City's storm drain system.
+This training record is kept in Appendix C.